NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 The field ``num_observations`` counts how many images each point gets projected into.

-The initial and final mean and median of residual error norms for the pixels each camera are written to ``residuals_stats.txt`` files in the output directory.

 The command::

     geodiff --absolute --csv-format '1:lon 2:lat 3:height_above_datum' \